-The Constitutional Court is also involved in the exercise of public authority within the sphere of direct democracy in the form of constitutional court proceedings regarding any resolution of the National Assembly in connection with the request of a referendum (which can be initiated by anyone) or against rejecting a mandatory referendum - in terms of compliance with the Fundamental Law and legality.
-In these proceedings, the Constitutional Court will, exceptionally, examine requests related to concerns regarding the content and authentication of the referendum.
-The Constitutional Court - which, according to some representatives of the modern theories on the branches of power, can be considered an independent branch of power - has a significant influence on local governments as well by expressing an opinion when the operation of the local council and the national minority council is in conflict with the Fundamental Law.
+The Constitutional Court is also involved in the exercise of public authority within the sphere of direct democracy, in the form of constitutional court proceedings initiated as regards any resolution of the National Assembly on ordering a referendum or rejecting the ordering of a mandatory referendum - in terms of compliance with the Fundamental Law and legality -, which procedure can be initiated by anyone.
+In such procedure, the Constitutional Court, exceptionally, examines the requests related to concerns regarding the content and authentication of the referendum question.
+The Constitutional Court - which, according to some representatives of the modern theories on the branches of power, can be considered an independent branch of power - has a significant influence on local governments as well, by expressing an opinion in case the operation of a local council or a national minority council is in conflict with the Fundamental Law.

-After reviewing the jurisdictions of the Constitutional Court, it is also necessary to take a position regarding the relationship between the Constitutional Court and the classical branches of power.
-Under the current legal provisions, the Constitutional Court cannot be considered an independent branch of power because the legal consequences of the decisions made by the body must (and may) be remedied by legal institutions belonging to the classical branches of power.
-Enforcement bodies are obliged to refrain from applying a law provision which is annulled with retroactive effect in a particular individual case.
+After reviewing the jurisdiction of the Constitutional Court, it is also necessary to take a position regarding the relationship between the Constitutional Court and the classical branches of power.
+Under the current legal provisions, the Constitutional Court cannot be considered an independent branch of power, due to the fact that the legal consequences of the decisions rendered by the Constitutional Court must (and may) be remedied by legal institutions belonging to the classical branches of power.
+The bodies implementing the law are obliged to refrain from applying a legal provision that is annulled with retroactive effect in a particular individual case.
 In my opinion, the Constitutional Court also carries out positive legislative activity.
-The legislator implements the provisions of the Constitutional Court by adopting a legislative act by establishing an instance of conflict with the Fundamental Law manifested in failure.
-By establishing the conflict with the Fundamental Law manifested in failure, the constitutional court decision becomes subject to legislation, which is criticized for the fact that the provisions laid down in the constitutional court decisions depart from the written constitution and written legal provisions, thus limiting the legislative activity to those set out in the mandatory constitutional court decisions.
+The legislator implements the decision rendered by the Constitutional Court establishing an instance of conflict with the Fundamental Law manifested in failure by adopting a legislative act.
+By establishing the conflict with the Fundamental Law manifested in failure, the Constitutional Court, as a matter of content, carries out a legislative act in its decision, which can be criticized for the fact that the provisions laid down in the constitutional court decisions depart from the written constitution and written legal provisions, thus, the legislative activity is limited by the provisions set out in the mandatory Constitutional Court decisions.
 In so doing, the Constitutional Court has a negative impact on the legislative activity of the legislative and executive branches of power.

-In the event of the annulment of judgments, the legal consequences of the decisions of the constitutional courts are determined by the leading legal institution of the judiciary, the Supreme Court of Hungary (Kúria) applying the provisions of procedural law.
-In addition to the annulment, constitutional court decisions may contain a constitutional requirement enforcing the provisions of the Fundamental Law, that must comply with the application of the law applicable to court proceedings, which greatly influences the activities of the court in terms of interpretation and application of law.
-In the course of judicial activity, the court is required to take into account the interpretation of law included in the decision of the constitutional court, which restricts the activity of the court in interpreting the law, and thus partly takes over the functions of the judiciary.
+In the event of the annulment of judgments, the legal consequences of the decisions of the Constitutional Court are determined by the leading legal institution of the judiciary, i.e. the Curia, by applying the provisions of procedural law.
+In addition to the annulment, Constitutional Court decisions may contain constitutional requirements ensuring the enforcement of the provisions of the Fundamental Law, with which the application of the law applicable to court proceedings must comply, greatly affecting the activities of the court in terms of interpreting and applying the law.
+In the course of judicial activity, the court is required to take into account the interpretation of law included in the decisions of the Constitutional Court, which restricts the activity of the court as regards the interpretation of law, and, thus, partly takes over the functions of the judiciary.